 To prepare or revise local zoning ordinances and maps to better reflect existing and planned urban and rural development and to protect natural resource and floodplain areas from incompatible development.
 To prepare or revise local subdivision control ordinances to better enable local governments to cope with land development problems.
 To prepare local official maps to reserve proposed street rights-of-way and proposed parks and open spaces.
-To assist communities in the preparation of other plan implementation devices, such as design guidelines and erosion control and stormwater management regulations.
+To assist communities in the preparation of other plan implementation devices, such as design guidelines, erosion control and stormwater management regulations, and impact fee ordinances.

 During 2011, work was completed on a comprehensive update to the Village of Hartland zoning ordinance and map.
-Work was also completed on an updated zoning map for the Town of Farmington, which was also converted from paper to digital format.
-The draft zoning map prepared for the Village of Kewaskum in 2009 was revised based on comments received from the Village, and the revised map was provided to the Village for additional review.
-Work was also initiated on an update to the Town of Sugar Creek Impact Fee Ordinance and the associated needs assessment.
+Work was initiated on an update of the Hartland land division ordinance in 2012.
+A draft update of the Town of Sugar Creek Impact Fee Ordinance and the associated needs assessment was completed in 2012 and provided to the Town for review.
 Staff continued to provide advice on implementation of local ordinances prepared by SEWRPC, and to provide examples of ordinance language to address issues relating to land use regulation to local governments on request.